Note: Please contact Sophos Professional Services if you require assistance with your specific environment.

-This Recommended Read goes over how to mass import objects using XML objects in the Sophos Firewall
+This Recommended Read discusses how to mass import objects using XML objects in the Sophos Firewall.

-As some of you might want to import multiple objects at once to the XG Firewall, there are simple tools in the field to convert a list to an XML File.
+As some of you might want to import multiple objects at once to the Sophos Firewall, there are simple tools in the field to convert a list to an XML File.

 For example, I will use Notepad++ & the find & replace function within Notepad++.

-Based on several guides on the internet on how to do so, we will start with the XML import/export option.
+Based on several guides on the internet on how to do so, we’ll start with the XML import/export option.

-The XG Firewall gives us the option to export and import different configuration options in the GUI.
-You will find this in Backup & firmware > Import export.
+The Sophos Firewall allows us to export and import different configuration options in the GUI.
+You’ll find this in Backup & firmware > Import export.

 This is the starting point of our task.
-As we want to import "FQDN objects" for example, we will export the current FQDN objects.
+As we want to import "FQDN objects," for example, we’ll export the current FQDN objects.

 This can take some time to generate.

-Open this .xml file with your Notepad++ and you will get the correct syntax, which we need to import this file with new data.
+Open this .xml file with your Notepad++, and you’ll get the correct syntax, which we need to import this file with new data.

 I'll now delete every entry except one to get the syntax correct.